-- □ Unit assessment to be used as pre- & post-test aligned with goals for student learning. - Documentation of informal and formal assessment strategies used during the study. - □ Assessment data for the entire class for pre- and post-test. - □ Formative assessment data for 3-5 focus students; notes on modifications based on data. - Detailed lesson plans including assessment strategies, differentiation/modification for focus students, student learning data, and reflections on the success of instructional strategies. - D Cooperating teacher observation documentation. - □ College supervisor observation documentation. - □ Samples of selected students' work. - □ Parent/collaborator log. - □ Reference sheet of materials used.
+Preservice teacherTopic or Theme Da Dates of the SSTL Unit: DU URING STUDENT ΓTEACHING 3-5 names of stud dents representing different learning styles, strengths and needs: , Selected state star ndards: Written unit calen ndar giving an overview of the unit progression Unit assessment to o be used as pre- and post-test aligned with goals for student learning Documentation of f informal and formal assessment strategies used during the study Assessment data 1 for the entire class for pre- and post-test Formative assessr ment data for 3-5 focus students; notes on modifications based on data - lans including assessment strategies, differentiation/modification for focus students, student learning ons on the success of instructional strategies Cooperating teach ner observation documentation College superviso or observation documentation Samples of focus students' work Log of collaborati ion with parents, guardians, school personnel Reference sheet o of materials used DU JRING SENIOR S SEMINAR

-DURING SENIOR SEMINAR

-- □ Write the narrative of the SSTL unit as a formal paper that integrates data charts and appendices to support your claims about the effectiveness of your instruction and student learning and growth. - Develop a conference-style presentation for peers on the SSTL unit integrating PowerPoint to display student learning data. - □ The presentation will be assessed by peers and education faculty.
-The paper will be assessed by one faculty member and one community partner.
+- Write the narrative of the SSTL unit as a formal paper that integrates data charts and appendices to support your claims about the effectiveness of your instruction and student learning and growth. - □ Develop a conference-style presentation for peers on the SSTL unit integrating PowerPoint to display student learning data. - ☐ The presentation will be assessed by peers and education faculty.
+The paper will be assessed blindly by a trained master or mentor teacher.